 Public and private hospitals in Singapore: Key differences expats should know

-As of February 2021, the Ministry of Health (MOH) has produced some statistics on the topic of wait times in public hospitals, as they observed the average time that it took during a particular week for patients to go from emergency department doctor visit towards admittance.
-While a couple of the hospitals observed – namely Alexandra Hospital and Khoo Teck Puat Hospital – saw days where the wait was less than an hour, other hospitals consistently made people wait for one to six hours for admittance.
-One hospital, in particular, Tan Tock Seng Hospital, even saw an average wait time of well over five hours!
+As of March 2023, the Ministry of Health (MOH) has produced some statistics on the topic of wait times in public hospitals, as they observed the average time that it took during a particular week for patients to go from emergency department doctor visits to admittance.

-Along with the above point in favor of private hospitals in Singapore, patients requiring non-emergency care can also expect shorter wait times simply by virtue of the fact that private medical facilities allow for appointments.
+Along with the above point in favor of private hospitals in Singapore, patients requiring non-emergency care can also expect shorter wait times since private medical facilities allow for appointments.
 Patients can then show up at the predetermined time to see their doctor, who will be expecting them.

-Public hospitals, on the other hand, are entirely on a first-come, first-served basis.
-Depending on the foot traffic that day, wait times can vary widely, and one can never be quite sure of what to expect.
+Conversely, public hospitals run entirely on a first-come, first-served basis.
+Depending on the foot traffic that day, wait times can vary significantly, and one can never be quite sure of what to expect.

 Here is a list of private and public hospitals in Singapore and their contact information for your convenience.

-Staff in public hospitals in Singapore are considered to be very well-trained and up to the highest standards of medical care globally.
-But what patients will find, however, is that there are doctors in the public system that are also relatively new to medicine.
-Additionally, many doctors in public hospitals receive a large majority or all of their training in Singapore.
+Public hospital staff in Singapore are considered to be very well-trained and up to the highest standards of medical care globally.
+Many doctors in public hospitals also receive most or all of their training in Singapore.

-Doctors in private hospitals in Singapore will also on average have received more of their training abroad, and, as such, attend top medical schools from around the world and have a better command of foreign languages.
+Doctors in private hospitals in Singapore also often receive more of their training abroad.
+Essentially, this means they have attended the top medical schools around the world and have a better command of foreign languages.

-In addition to doctors in private hospitals being more likely to speak foreign languages, hospital staff, in general, tend to be better suited to speak with non-Singaporeans when compared with public hospitals.
-No doubt, this fact has been exacerbated by the medical tourism trend, and private hospitals focusing on attracting foreign patients.
-In order to better be able to address their needs, private hospitals are incentivized to hire staff that speaks multiple languages.
+This fact has undoubtedly been exacerbated by the medical tourism trend, and private hospitals focusing on attracting foreign patients.
+In order to better be able to address their needs, private hospitals are incentivized to hire staff that speak multiple languages.